Answers to the most common thermoforming questions

 Q.How does thermoforming work?

 A. To thermoform a plastic product:

-Q. Which is better: vacuum forming or pressure forming?
+Q. Should I choose vacuum forming or pressure forming?

 A. It depends on the benefits you need.

-Q. How do I know which plastic sheet material is best?
+Q. There are so many material choices – how do I know which one is best?

 A. When selecting a material for your project, you should consider how you expect the part to perform and its end use.
 Factors such as UV exposure, flame resistance and durability may all affect which material is best suited for your application.
 There is a wide range of thermoforming materials that provide just the right properties for your plastic formed product.
 Learn about six of the more common thermoforming materials.
 Still undecided?
 We can help you determine the right material for your project.

 Q. Can thermoforming be used to make something other than packaging?

 A. Although thin-gauge packaging is common, there are many other thermoformed parts you probably don’t realize you see every day.
 You can find these parts in cars and trucks, on medical devices and even on farm equipment!
 Thermoforming can produce parts made from very thin material (.005”) or thick, sturdy material up to .500”, although most parts are made from sheet between .062” to .375” thick.